juanc07/ImageHelper/ReadMe.txt

 pip 22.3.1

-Note: this helpers are made for windows , it might or not work on some other OS
+Note: this helpers are made for windows , it might work or not work on some other OS

 // sample commands